Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides explicit polling guidance: 'Poll this tool every few seconds until status is completed or error', and implies usage context after notebook_query_start.
+Provides explicit polling guidance ('Poll this tool every few seconds until status is completed or error') and references the prerequisite tool notebook_query_start, but does not discuss when not to use it.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.